 Other accounting standards or amendments to existing accounting standards that have been issued but have future effective dates are either not applicable or are not expected to have a significant impact on the Company's financial statements.

-Notes to Consolidated Financial Statements For the years ended December 31, 2014 and 2013 (Expressed in Canadian dollars)
+Notes to Consolidated Financial Statements For the years ended December 31, 2015 and 2014

 4. Cash and Cash Equivalents